 What was the impact of House Bill 20-1044 on Separate Retirement Accounts?

-As signed into law, HB 20-1044 includes a provision converting member SRAs, or Separate Retirement Accounts in the Statewide Defined Benefit Plan, into self-directed investment accounts in the member’s name, held by Fidelity.
-Members will now control the investment of their SRA accounts, which will then be available for withdrawal when the member retires.
+As signed into law, HB 20-1044 converts Member SRAs, or Separate Retirement Accounts in the Statewide Defined Benefit Plan, into self-directed investment accounts in the Member’s name, held by Fidelity.
+Members will now control the investment of their SRA assets, which will then be available for withdrawal when the Member retires.
 Up until the passage of this legislation, SRA funds were managed and invested by FPPA.

 When do these changes go into effect?